microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     ├───.env
     └───infra
         └───templates
               ├───az-walkthrough-cit
-            └───.terraform # This is generated from running 'terraform init'.
-It holds a reference to your workspace, infrastructure state and backend.
+              │   └───.terraform # This is generated from running 'terraform init'.
+It holds a reference to your workspace,infrastructure state and backend.
+              └───backend-state-setup
     ```

-There's a broad range of errors that can be solved simply be deleting the above .terraform directory.
-Once deleted, re-run terraform init and it's sub-sequent demands from within the same directory.

 ## Conclusion